Level 5 Operations / Department Manager

 - Assessment of portfolio of evidence

-- Presentation on work-based project with Question and Answer session
+- Presentation on a work-based project with Question and Answer session

-- Continuing Professional Development Log reviewed and professional discussion
+- Review of the Continuing Professional Development Log and a professional discussion

-The End Point Assessment requires apprentices to demonstrate they have achieved the standard.
+The End Point Assessment requires learners to demonstrate they have achieved the standard.

 - Achieve Operations Management Standard

-- Achieve the Level 5 Diploma in Management & Leadership
+- Achieve the Level 5 Diploma in Operations & Department Management (or equivalent)

 - Achieved Level 2 Functional Skills in English